Paulo Raposo

 Press Enter.
 On my machine, with a fairly fast Intel i7 processor at 16 GB of RAM, this took just under 20 min to run—enough time to get a nice cup of coffee!
 As with most command line programs, there's no visual feedback about the program's progress until it's done and the command prompt returns, or until there's an error and a message for it is shown.
 If you want to, you could make sure things are running by looking at a process manager (e.g., Task Manager in Windows).

-If you anticipate a command to PDAL to take a while and you want it to print status messages to the screen to reassure you it's working, add -v 8 to the end of the command.
+to the end of the command.
 That asks PDAL to be very verbose (i.e., "talkative").
 Or, you can just get used to the fact that in the terminal, it's normal to get no visual feedback while a process is still running as expected.

 Fire up QGIS 3, and load the GeoTiff file we produced above.
-When it loads, QGIS will display a little icon no CRS icon beside it in the Layers list to indicate it has no coordinate reference system (CRS).
+When it loads, QGIS will display a little icon beside it in the Layers list to indicate it has no coordinate reference system (CRS).
 Click on that, and search for "28992" to find and select EPSG:28992 "Amersfoord / RD New," a virtually planimetric and equal-area projection for The Netherlands, and the one the original data came in.
 Set the project to that CRS too, under the "Project Properties" dialog.
 Then we'll be sure we're looking at the data using proper geometry.

 What gets produced by PDAL above is a GeoTiff raster image, where there are grid cells defined wherever there were class 2 points in the input LAZ file.
 Elsewhere, there are blank, "nodata" cells (e.g., where there were building- or vegetation-classed points and no ground points, or no points at all).
 This raster has 6 bands; right-click it and select "Properties," and then under the "Information" tab you'll see that they represent the minimum, maximum, and mean elevation values of the points that fell into that pixel, as well as values for inverse distance weighting ("idw"), the point count, and the standard deviation in their elevation z-values.